Higher Vitamin D Levels at Diagnosis Linked to Better Breast Cancer Survival

 A relatively large study suggests a link between higher vitamin D levels in the blood at the time of a breast cancer diagnosis and better long-term survival.

 Vitamin D helps the body absorb calcium, which is essential for good bone health.
 Vitamin D also helps the immune, muscle, and nervous systems function properly.
 Most vitamin D is made when an inactive form of the nutrient is activated in your skin when it's exposed to sunlight.
 Smaller amounts of vitamin D are in fortified milk and other foods, fatty fish, and eggs.
-As more and more people spend most of their time out of direct sunlight or wearing sunscreen when they are in the sun, vitamin D production from sun exposure is limited.

 Vitamin D may play a role in controlling normal breast cell growth and may be able to stop breast cancer cells from growing.
 Still, research results on vitamin D and breast cancer have been mixed, possibly because the studies have been small.
 Some studies have suggested a link between low vitamin D levels and breast cancer growth and worse survival, while others have found no link between vitamin D levels and breast cancer risk or survival after being diagnosed.

 Now a relatively large study suggests a link between higher vitamin D levels in the blood at the time of a breast cancer diagnosis and better long-term survival.

 The research was published online on Nov.
 10, 2016 by JAMA Oncology.
 Read “Association of Serum Level of Vitamin D at Diagnosis With Breast Cancer Survival: A Case-Cohort Analysis in the Pathways Study.”